pistolparody/Quleditor/README.md

 # Quleditor
-Quleditor is a simple a cool and quick level editor that let's you create maps and stuff for your game FAST.
+Quleditor is a simple and cool and quick level editor that lets you create maps and stuff for your game FAST.